ajsmth/rn-tools/packages/navigation/readme.md

 ### Targeting a specific stack

-If you want to push to a specific stack in your app, you can give it an `id` prop and pass this as an option when pushing the screen.
+Provide an `id` prop to a stack and target it explicitly when pushing the screen.

 ```tsx
 const MAIN_STACK_ID = "mainStack";